Microsoft/azure-docs.cs-cz/articles/key-vault/tutorial-net-create-vault-azure-web-app.md

             }
         }

-        // This method implements exponential backoff incase of 429 errors from Azure Key Vault private static long getWaitTime(int retryCount)
+        // This method implements exponential backoff if there are 429 errors from Azure Key Vault private static long getWaitTime(int retryCount)
         {
             long waitTime = ((long)Math.Pow(2, retryCount) * 100L);
             return waitTime;
         }

-        // This method fetches a token from Azure Active Directory which can then be provided to Azure Key Vault to authenticate public async Task<string> GetAccessTokenAsync()
+        // This method fetches a token from Azure Active Directory, which can then be provided to Azure Key Vault to authenticate public async Task<string> GetAccessTokenAsync()
         {
             var azureServiceTokenProvider = new AzureServiceTokenProvider();